 - a.
 All Accessory Dwelling Units shall meet the standards of Building and Fire Code. - b.
-All Accessory Dwelling Units shall be inspected by the Building Official prior to their occupancy in order to determine the safety of the structure for habitation. - B. Residential Development Density Standards do not apply to Accessory Dwelling Units. - C. Accessory Dwelling Units shall not be used for Short Term Rentals. - D. The standards of code section 10-10-6 regarding accessory dwelling units supercede those of all other residential districts.
+All Accessory Dwelling Units shall be inspected by the Building Official prior to their occupancy in order to determine the safety of the structure for habitation.

+B. Residential Development Density Standards do not apply to Accessory Dwelling Units.

+C. Accessory Dwelling Units shall not be used for Short Term Rentals.